hucancode/hucancode/src/posts/draw-taiji-with-glsl.md

 ## See it live

-I have implement all this, plus some nice animation at here: https://hucanco.de/taiji
+I have implemented all these (plus some nice animation) at here: https://hucanco.de/taiji

-_Now let's see how did I make these!_
+_Now let's see how did I make it!_

 ## Make a Taiji

 ### Draw a circle

 To draw a circle, you first calculate the distance from the given pixel to the center.
-Then according to the distance, you make the pixel black or white.
+Then according to the distance, you set the pixel black or white.
 The following code fade a circle from the center all the way to the edge.

 ```glsl